Overview of dahliaOS Linux-based builds

 Currently, the Raspberry Pi 3 and the Raspberry Pi 4 (or equivalents) are the only ARM supported devices by dahliaOS Linux.
 The system requires the following minimum specifications:

-Official images are available to download from the dahliaOS downloads page.
-We recommend Etcher, but any .zip compatible flashing software should work.
+Official images are available for download from the dahliaOS downloads page (opens in a new tab).
+For flashing, we recommend Etcher (opens in a new tab) but any .zip compatible flashing software should work.
 After flashing the SD card, use the following steps to properly configure your installation:

 - Change the root password to something secure with the